eggsactly/arduino-wardriving/README.md

 ## Python Scripts
 The content written to the .CSV on the SD card is large and contains redundant information.
 This project contains two python scripts for compressing and converting the data.
 * *reduce.py* takes an input .CSV file and picks out the strongest signal of each non-unique entry and puts it in an output CSV file.
 Example usage `python reduce.py -i input.csv -o output.csv`.
-* *kml-convert.py* takes and input .CSV file, picks out the strongest signal of each non-unique entry and writes it to an output .kml file of the same name, which can be opened with Google Earth or Gnome Maps.
+* *kml-convert.py* takes an input .CSV file, picks out the strongest signal of each non-unique entry and writes it to an output .kml file of the same name, which can be opened with Google Earth or Gnome Maps.
 Example usage `python kml-convery.py -i input.csv` outputs input.kml.